 March 5, 2020 | 12:15 PM | LBJ School of Public Affairs, SRH 3.122

-On Thursday, March 5, 2020 the Strauss Center will welcome Astrid Dominguez, Director of the ACLU Border Rights Center.
-This Brumley talk will focus on Customs and Border Protection (CBP), the largest law enforcement agency in the Nation, and how it is an integral part of Trump’s immigration agenda.
-Ms. Dominguez will examine CBP’s track record of conduct toward migrants and border residents, and discuss tactics used by the ACLU and allies to bring reforms to CBP.
+On Thursday, March 5, 2020 the Strauss Center welcomed Astrid Dominguez, Director of the ACLU Border Rights Center.
+This Brumley talk focused on Customs and Border Protection (CBP), the largest law enforcement agency in the Nation, and how it is an integral part of Trump’s immigration agenda.
+Ms. Dominguez examined CBP’s track record of conduct toward migrants and border residents, and discuss tactics used by the ACLU and allies to bring reforms to CBP.

 Astrid Dominguez is the Director of the ACLU Border Rights Center.
 Astrid collaborates with Immigrant Rights Project staff our of our National office, San Diego, Arizona, New Mexico and Texas affiliate staff on border-wide policy goals.
 In this role, she also manages the development and implementation of border-related policy, advocacy and communications strategies.
 Astrid joined the ACLU of Texas in May 2012 as a Border Rights Fellow coordinating the U.S.-Mexico Binational Abuse Documentation Project at the Texas border.
 Until October 2016 she led the Lower Rio Grande Valley office as Policy and Advocacy Coordinator, focusing her work on border residents’ and migrants’ civil and human rights.
 She played a leadership role in a coalition of community organizations committed to bringing transparency and accountability to CBP (Customs and Border Protection), the nation’s largest law enforcement agency, and was at the front lines of ACLU’s response to the increased migration of children and families from Central America.